 Saint Isidore of Pelusium lived during the fourth-fifth centuries.
 He was a native of Alexandria, and was raised among pious Christians.
-He was a relative of Theophilus, Archbishop of Alexandria, and of his successor, St Cyril (January 18).
+He was a relative of Theophilus, Archbishop of Alexandria, and of his successor, Saint Cyril (January 18).
 While still a youth he quit the world and withdrew to Egypt to Mount Pelusium, which became the site of his monastic efforts.

 He was a teacher and a willingly provided counsel for anyone who turned to him for spiritual encouragement, whether it was a simple man, a dignitary, a bishop, the Patriarch of Alexandria, or even the emperor.
 He left behind about 10,000 letters, of which 2,090 have survived.
 A large portion of these letters reveal profound theological thought and contain morally edifying interpretations of Holy Scripture.
-St Photius (February 6) calls Isidore a model of priestly and ascetical life, and also a master of style.
+Saint Photius (February 6) calls Isidore a model of priestly and ascetical life, and also a master of style.

 Saint Isidore’s love for Saint John Chrysostom resulted in his support of Saint John when he was persecuted by the empress Eudoxia and Archbishop Theophilus.
 After the death of Saint John, Saint Isidore persuaded Theophilus’ successor Saint Cyril to inscribe the name of Saint John Chrysostom into the Church diptychs as a confessor.
 Through the initiative of Saint Isidore the Third Ecumenical Council was convened at Ephesus (431), at which the false teaching of Nestorius concerning the person of Jesus Christ was condemned.